-- 16.1.
-The DSL will ensure that robust records are kept with regard to all reported or otherwise uncovered incidents of bullying this includes recording where decisions have been made, e.g. sanctions, support, escalation of a situation and resolutions/outcomes. - 16.2.
-The Headteacher/Principal and DSL will ensure that all decisions and actions recorded are reviewed on a regular basis for the purposes of: - Identifying patterns of concerning, problematic or inappropriate behaviour on the part of certain pupils that may need to be handled, e.g. with pastoral support. - Reflecting on whether cases could have been handled better and using these reflections to inform future practice. - Considering whether there are wider cultural issues at play within the school, e.g. whether school culture facilitates discriminatory bullying by not adequately addressing instances, and planning to mitigate this. - Considering whether prevention strategies could be strengthened based on any patterns in the cases that arise.
+- 16.1 The DSL will ensure that robust records are kept with regard to all reported or otherwise uncovered incidents of bullying this includes recording where decisions have been made, e.g. sanctions, support, escalation of a situation and resolutions/outcomes. - 16.2 The Headteacher/Principal and DSL will ensure that all decisions and actions recorded are reviewed on a regular basis for the purposes of: - Identifying patterns of concerning, problematic or inappropriate behaviour on the part of certain pupils that may need to be handled, e.g. with pastoral support. - Reflecting on whether cases could have been handled better and using these reflections to inform future practice. - Considering whether there are wider cultural issues at play within the school, e.g. whether school culture facilitates discriminatory bullying by not adequately addressing instances, and planning to mitigate this. - Considering whether prevention strategies could be strengthened based on any patterns in the cases that arise. - 16.3 The Headteacher/Principal is responsible for maintaining a training register to ensure that all staff are appropriately trained in line with the defined frequency.

-17. Monitoring and review This policy is reviewed annually by the Distinctiveness and Personal Development Committee.
+17. Monitoring and Review

+This policy is reviewed annually by the Distinctiveness and Personal Development Committee.
 Any changes made to this policy by the Trust will be communicated to all members of staff.
 All members of staff are required to familiarise themselves with all procedures outlined in this policy.
 The next scheduled review date for this policy is listed on the cover page of the policy.